-- 6.1 An operating control, including service handle, shall be readily accessible from the front face and shall be made of a material that will not be adversely affected when subjected to increased temperatures, as indicated in Table 18.1 - 6.2 An operating control valvefor a burner shall: - a) Rotate in a clockwise direction to close; - b) Be secured so as not to back out due to vibration and shock conditions and other conditions likely to occur; and - c) Be provided with a positive means to prevent control and knob removal.
+- 6.1 An operating control, including service handle, shall be readily accessible from the front face and shall be made of a material that will not be adversely affected when subjected to increased temperatures, as indicated in Table 16.1. - 6.2 An operating control handle in the closed or off position shall: - a) Completely stop the burner flame; - b) Be secured so as not to back out due to vibration and shock and other conditions likely to occur; and - c) Be provided with a positive means to prevent knob removal.